 - Manually copied content

-1. Technical mishaps: Even if you do not copy paste content from other websites and genuinely writing original content on your blog or website, duplicate content issues can still arise.
+1. Technical mishaps: Even if you do not copy paste content from other websites and genuinely writing original content on your blog or website, content issues can still arise.

 Yes, that’s true.
 It’s due to technical mishaps within your website.
 If you’re wondering about what they are and how they can arise, read on.

-So let’s talk about some of the technical issues that can lead to duplicate content issues on your website.
+So let’s talk about some of the technical issues that can lead to content issues on your website.